-- 5. Click Sketch1 > Details of Sweep1 > Click on Profile > Apply. - 6.
-Click Sketch6 > Details of Sweep1 > Path > Apply (Sketch6 in the figure above.
-Your path sketch number will be different.)
+- 5. In the Tree Outline click Sketch1, then in Details of Sweep1 > click on Profile > Apply. - 6.
+In the Tree Outline click Sketch6, then in Details of Sweep1 > Path > Apply (Sketch6 in the figure above; your path sketch number may be different.)